robaxelsen/dailyQuotes/README.md

-# dailyQuotes
+# Daily Quotes
-A collection of quotes, in the form of a Go map.
+A collection of quotes, in the form of a Go/Golang map.